GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 // === END APP HELPERS ===
 ```

 Last but certainly not least comes the main `loop()` function, which drives the entire application by recursively passing itself to each `requestAnimFrame()` call.
-This ensure that each frame all our `Fireworks` and `Particles` are moved, updated, and redrawn as necessary, while also creating any new fireworks that need to be launched.
+This ensure that within each frame, all our `Fireworks` and `Particles` are moved, updated, and redrawn as necessary, while also creating any new fireworks that need to be launched.
 The final snippet of code to add to `app.js` is as follows:

 ```js
 // Primary loop.